ubc-library-rc/intro-project-sites/content/gh-pages.md

 $ git remote add origin https://github.com/yourusername/your-Github-repository.git
 ~~~

 5) Push your site up to Github.
-Note that if you had made a different branch you would replace "masteR" with the name of that branch.
+Note that if you had made a different branch you would replace "master" with the name of that branch.

 Input
 {: .label .label-green}